WFDX

 Under the WBYC calls, 92.5 also operated WBYC-1, a 1,000-watt booster transmitter in Petoskey; at Northern Radio's request, the FCC cancelled the license for WBYC-1 in September 2002, and the translator at 95.3 later took its place.
 WFDX 92.5's over-the-air signal is good in the Petoskey area, though perhaps somewhat difficult to pick up in offices.

 In the fall of 2009, The Fox began identifying as "Music Radio, The Fox FM," added a jingle package similar to those of legendary Top 40 stations WABC and WLS in the 1970s, and revised the classic hits format by moving back in an oldies direction.
 As of August 2018, The Fox aired an Adult hits format playing songs from the '80s to today.

 On December 5, 2019, the trustees of Central Michigan University approved the purchase of WFCX from Northern Radio.
 In the press release announcing the purchase, the trustees noted that, "Acquisition of the station will expand WCMU's reach to all of the Grand Traverse and north central Michigan regions.".
 The station was to sign off the air Feb 29, according to their Facebook page.
 Both WFCX and WFDX have since been silent.
 WFDX and W263CD were not included in the sale of WFCX.

-A buyer for WFDX has not been found as of March 16, 2020.
+Effective July 19, 2021, Northern Michigan Radio sold WFDX and W263CD to William Gleich for $180,000.
+W263CD's license was cancelled by the Federal Communications Commission in April 2022.
+The station resumed operations on April 16, 2023.
+As of 2023, it broadcasts a playlist that repeats, unchanged, approximately every hour.
+It consists of Yacht rock and other soft rock and pop hits from the 1970s and 80's, along with one short station identification read by a female voice.